-A course that applies a business simulated environment with industry standard Mac software of the Adobe Creative Suite focusing on client interaction with print design, interactive documents, motion graphics, various printmaking techniques and website development.
+A lab course that applies a business simulated environment with industry standard Mac software of the Adobe Creative Suite focusing on client interaction with print design, interactive documents, motion graphics, various printmaking techniques and website development.
 Students design for real world jobs for small businesses/community.
 Prerequisite: ART 210, ART 211, and permission of instructor.
 Offered every Spring.

-ART412 Graphic Design V 3 Semester Credit Hours
+ART412 Graphic Design V

-A senior capstone course with in-depth exploration and creative research study in computer graphics, allowing students to critically investigate the theoretical and practical issues of generating computer art.
+A senior capstone lab course with in-depth exploration and creative research study in computer graphics with industry standard Mac software of the Adobe Creative Suite, allowing students to critically investigate the theoretical and practical issues of generating computer art.
 Students will propose, design, and produce individual and team projects suitable for their senior portfolio while design for the community.
 Prerequisite: ART411.
-Offered in the Spring.
+Offered every Spring.